-Do take into account how much time you have.
+Do—Take into account how much time you have.

 An individual who decides to disclose his or her invention in a provisional patent application will have one full year to file a non-provisional application.

-Don’t proceed with filing a patent before taking into account costs and market considerations.
+Don’t—File an application before taking into account costs and market considerations.

-Filing a patent application can be costly.
-However, a reliable patent attorney can help you correctly apply for the comparably cheaper provisional patent with the USPTO.
+A reliable patent attorney can help you correctly apply for the comparably cheaper provisional patent with the USPTO.

-Do consider possible changes in your work
+Do—Consider possible changes in your work.